neocrym/neocrym-sphinx-theme/docs/contributing/internals.md

 # Internals

-Furo's internals contain an interesting mix of stupid-things-that-work and all kinds of bodges.
+neocrym-sphinx-theme's internals contain an interesting mix of stupid-things-that-work and all kinds of bodges.
 Most of this project was built slowly over the span of a few weeks, as a part of an attempt to take a break from working on Python packaging stuff.

 ## Repository Layout